-Andrea Dworkin (1946-2005) is one of the most recognisable voices of militant second-wave feminism.
+Andrea Dworkin was a writer and one of the most recognisable voices of militant second-wave feminism.
 She graduated from Bennington College USA in 1968, before which she was active in the antiwar movement and spent several years living in Europe.